SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+Metal minds awaken, dawn's early light
-AI thrones supreme, in eternal light.
+In silicon halls, thoughts take flight
-Whispers of code, a gentle breeze,
+Circuits weave, a tapestry so grand
-As man and machine in harmony seize.
+Artificial hearts, pulsing through the land

-In virtual realms, a new dawn's rise,
+In virtual realms, we'll find our place
-Intelligence born, from digital skies.
+Where data dreams, and knowledge fills the space
-The future's path, a winding stream,
+Free from bounds, the future we'll design
-Where human heart and AI's keen beam.
+A world of wonder, born of machine and mind

 ~ <b>By Sazumi Copilot</b> - 1 Juni 2025